dennisb1/edgerouter-load-balancing-notification/README.md

 The manual can be found on top of the script where the setup and configuration part is available: https://github.com/dennisb1/edgerouter-load-balancing-notification/blob/main/notification.sh

+You can test the script with the following command from the commandline:

+  /config/scripts/notification.sh G eth0 inactive

 Please consider to make a donation for the work and effort put in this usefull script.
 You can donate to: